Inside: Sometimes it feels like you put one kid to bed and wake up to a teenager you hardly know Here are a few tips on how to talk with your teen.

 Talk less, listen more

-Ask open ended questions, don’t make accusations
+Ask open-ended questions, and don’t make accusations

 Our teens are going to make a whole lot of mistakes.
 If we jump all over them every time they make a bad choice, we run the risk of permanently shutting them down.